Music Guidelines

 Amount of funding requested, description of anticipated use of funds, and how they will move the project to completion.

-• Please include an itemized list to describe the anticipated use of the full requested NYC Women’s Fund award amount.
+• Please include an itemized list to describe the anticipated use of the requested NYC Women’s Fund award amount.

 Complete the budget.